Belize Energy Workers Union: Goals and objectives

 The goals and objectives are for continual security for its members in the form of jobs, better wages, benefits and safe working conditions.
 The Union has achieved this with negotiation between BEL and the BEWU.
 Two major Collective Agreements were signed in 1988 and in November 2000.
 Current negotiations have recently being completed in 2008.
 These agreements represent complete coverage of all aspects labor of issues for employees.
 Its current membership is around 150 workers considered essential by the Labour Laws of Belize.

-Contribution to the development of Belize

-The contributions are under the form of procuring continued employment for its members, better wages, benefits such as pension, good salary, insurance coverage, lower electricity bills, vacation grants etc. The BEWU is contributing to Belize by supporting employment to the people of Belize with decent salaries.
+The contributions are under the form of procuring continued employment for its members, better wages, benefits such as pension, good salary, insurance coverage, lower electricity bills, and vacation grants The BEWU is contributing to Belize by supporting employment to the people of Belize with decent salaries.
 This makes the spending power at moderate levels.
 The Insurance provides higher quality medical coverage in and out of the country, including the USA.
 The vacation grants provide an opportunity to the people to make visits to other countries thereby increasing knowledge and experience.
 The pensions are collective savings over the years of employment for use upon retirement age for comfort in senior years.
 In summary, the Union contributes to better social and economic conditions for the country.